squonkbadger/datathink-a3/README.md

 The website providing information about the project can be reached through the following link <https://squonkbadger.github.io/datathink-a3/>

 ## This A3 Project complies with the minimum requirements
-- The dataset has been curated for the algorithm to perform properly, contains 59 items, and has a .xml file.
+- The dataset has been curated for the algorithm to perform properly, contains 59 items, and has a well-formed .xml file with a DTD.
 - The algorithm is written in a markdown file using pseudocode, has 48 lines of code, and includes a path, a variable, and several selections and iterations.
 - The website contains the files index.html, dataset.html, algorithm.html, and people.html.
 - The assignment is submitted as a GitHub repository.